| |

 Here are the basics about the Girl Scouts of the USA:

-GSUSA has four main program sections, based on grade, although the oldest section is confusing to figure out:
+GSUSA has six main program sections, based on grade:

 Girl Scout Promise and Law